Unnai Thedi Varuven: Plot

-Devi and Anitha are best friends that are in Anitha's home alone when a killer on the run (Vinoth) enters their home.
-He's running from the police after killing his ex-girlfriend and plans on hiding out at the house.
-The young women capture him and he's arrested but nurses a grudge against the two.
+Devi and Anitha are best friends that are in Anitha's home alone when a killer on the run enters the home.
+He is running from the police after killing his ex-girlfriend and plans on hiding at the house.
+The young women capture him and he's arrested but nurses a grudge against them.
 Anitha is rich and funds Devi's education.
-Devi lives with her brother (Ravi) and sister-in-law.
+Devi lives with her brother and sister-in-law.
 As her education is funded by Anitha, Devi feels a sense of obligation towards her friend.
-The two run into Anand (Suresh), a happy-go-lucky dancer and Anitha falls for him.
+The two run into Anand, a happy-go-lucky dancer and Anitha falls for him.
 Anand, however, loves Devi and she reciprocates.
-Anand and Devi marry just as Vinoth escapes prison intent on getting revenge on the two women.
-Anitha and Devi must somehow escape Vinoth's clutches.
+Anand and Devi marry just as the killer escapes prison intent on getting revenge on the two women.
+Anitha and Devi must somehow escape the killer's clutches.